Periodontal Surgery -- Open Flap

 Prior to Procedure

-- Tell your dentist of any recent changes to your health, medicines, allergies, or supplements.
+- Tell your dentist of any recent changes to your health, medications, allergies, or supplements.

-- Take your prescription medicines, unless your dentist says otherwise.
+- Take your prescription medications, unless your dentist says otherwise.

-- Talk to your dentist about any medicines you take, including over-the-counter medicines.
-You may need to avoid certain medicines.
+- Talk to your dentist about any medications you take, including over-the-counter medications.
+You may need to avoid certain medications.

 - You may be asked to take an antibiotic before surgery.